 He had to sit down and he stared at the letter, his fingers shaking as they traced the inked words.
 It's real, he thought in hysterical disbelief, It's completely, utterly, real.
 He took a moment to compose himself and make sure he wouldn't burst out into mad laughter, especially after noticing the change in the address from the original one; and then, with shaking hands, he broke the seal and pulled the letter out.

 Dear Mr. Potter,

 I must say, I was absolutely delighted to hear from you.
-We are completely sorry that we overlooked the fact that you were living with muggles (non magic people), as all our letters to muggleborns are delivered by hand to avoid confusion such as this.
-To help ratify this situation, I'm sending a member of the staff from Hogwarts to help you obtain your supplies and explain the magic world to you.
+We are terribly sorry that we overlooked the fact that you were living with muggles (non-magic people), as all of our letters to muggleborns are delivered by hand to avoid this exact problem.
+To help rectify this situation, I'm sending a member of the staff from Hogwarts to help you obtain your supplies and explain the magic world to you.
 He will arrive early in the morning on July 28th, so be expecting him.
 Again, apologies for any confusion the original letter caused.

 Harry, upon finishing the letter for the third time, silently thanked all the higher deities everywhere for the Dursley's unexpected vacation and his being left at home.
 He had no idea how his relatives would react to the announcement that he was attending a school of the forbidden M word, but he could come up with dozens of likely scenarios, all of which ended with him dying before September started.
 No, it would be better for the Dursleys to remain blissfully ignorant until it was too late for them to change anything.

 After reading the letter again and feeling a warm, golden glow settle in his chest, he placed it in his cupboard (with the other one) and began on the impossibly long list of chores left for him by his relatives.
 If he was going to spend the next day 'wizard shopping' (as he'd termed it), then he'd have to get at least half the list done before he went to bed.